Helping you to apply

 Visas to study in the UK

-You will need to apply for a visa to study in the UK, unless you hold an EEA or Swiss passport or have an immigration status that permits you to study at UAL.
+You will need to apply for a Tier 4 (General) visa to study in the UK, unless you hold an EEA or Swiss passport or have an immigration status that permits you to study at UAL.

 It is important to note that there is a limit to the amount of time you can study in the UK on a Tier 4 (General) visa.
-In most cases, you can spend a total of five years studying at undergraduate and/or postgraduate level.
-You should therefore plan your study carefully to ensure you can complete all the courses/levels you choose.
+You should therefore plan your study carefully to ensure you can complete all of your chosen courses.

 Our Student Advice Service and our official representatives can help you with your visa application.
 You can also check the Home Office and UK Council for International Student Affairs websites for detailed visa information and application advice.

-When you apply to a practice-based course in a subject like fine art, graphic design and other hands-on disciplines, you may be asked to submit a portfolio of relevant work.
-Check the course information on our website to find out if a portfolio is required for your chosen course, and how you should submit it.
+When you apply to a practice-based course, you may be asked to submit a portfolio of relevant work.
+Check the 'How to Apply' section of your chosen course's web page to find out if a portfolio is required and how you should submit it.

 As part of the application process, you will need to send us several other important documents.
 Full details of what to submit are shown on the relevant course page, but as a guide, we usually require the following: